uetchy/uechi.io/source/_posts/2021/affinity-thumbnail.md

 # Tweaking Nextcloud

-I have a little experience in tweaking Nextcloud source code before, where I implemented thumbnail generator for PDFs, so it should be easier this time, hopefully.
+I have a bit of experience in tweaking Nextcloud source code before, where I implemented thumbnail generator for PDFs, so it should be easier this time, hopefully.

 Long story short, I got Nextcloud generates thumbnail images for Affinity files by implementing `ProviderV2` class.